 - Retail Products and Services

-Being that each franchise launch means the business doesn’t have existing/trailing revenue, opening a franchise business is essentially opening a start up business.
-As with start ups, the small business lending options are limited — but definitely available.
+Being that each franchise launch means the business doesn’t have existing/trailing revenue, opening a franchise business is essentially opening a startup business.
+As with startups, the small business lending options are limited — but available.
+Other franchises are existing entities and are looking for capital to help with operating expenses and other working capital options.
 Here are the main options:

 Outside of using personal finances, SBA loans are a the most common ways for small business owners to attain financing to purchase and/or provide capital to franchise businesses.
 SBA loans are especially important because it reduces the bank’s risk, as the government will backstop up to 85% of the total loan amount should the franchisee default.